Eyakenojnr/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * How to use the `while` and `for` loops
 * How is Python’s `for` different from `C`‘s?
 * How to use the `break` and `continue` statements
-How to use else clauses on loops
+* How to use `else` clauses on loops
-What does the pass statement do, and when to use it How to use range
+* What does the `pass` statement do, and when to use it
+* How to use `range`
-What is a function and how do you use functions
+* What is a function and how to use functions
-What does return a function that does not use any return statement Scope of variables
+* What does return a function that does not use any `return` statement
+* Scope of variables
-What’s a traceback
+* What’s a traceback
-What are the arithmetic operators and how to use them
+* What are the arithmetic operators and how to use them